flexiondotorg/touch-app-pocketcasts/README.md

-# Pocketcasts Ubuntu Touch webapp
+# Pocket Casts Ubuntu Touch webapp

 This webapp is based on ogra's alternate-webapp-container: